pertusa/ap/docs/fsl.md

 Before we dive right into FSL and ZSL, we would like to start with a brief discussion about the labeled data scarcity problem to illustrate the motivation and relevance of few-shot and zero-shot learning.

 Deep learning has been highly successful in data-intensive applications, but is often hampered when the dataset is small.
 A deep model that generalizes well typically needs to be trained on a large amount of labeled data.
 However, in some applications such as music, most datasets are small in size compared to datasets in other domains, such as image and text.
 This is not only because collecting musical data may be riddled with copyright issues, but annotating musical data can also be very costly.
 The annotation process often requires expert knowledge and takes a long time as we need to listen to audio recordings multiple times.
 Therefore, many current music studies are built upon relatively small datasets with less-than-ideal model generalizability.

 Researchers have been studying strategies to tackle this scarcity issue for labeled data.
 These strategies can be roughly summarized into two categories:

 - **Data**: crowdsourcing, data augmentation, data synthesis, etc.
 - **Learning Paradigm**: transfer learning, semi-supervised learning , etc.

-However, there are different challenges for each of these approaches.
+There are different challenges for each of these approaches.
 For example, crowdsourcing still requires a large amount of human effort with potential label noise, the diversity gain from data augmentation is limited, and models trained on synthetic data might have issues generalizing to real-world data.

 Even with the help of transfer learning or unsupervised learning, we often still need a significant amount of labeled data (e.g. hundreds of thousands of examples) for the target downstream tasks, which could still be hard for rare classes.